KubaTaba1uga/python_websocket_notifications/README.md

 Managin channel has to be inline with [SPEC](https://github.com/KubaTaba1uga/python_websocket_notifications/blob/main/OMA-TS-REST_NetAPI_NotificationChannel-V1_0-20200319-C.pdf).

 ##  Solution overview
-1. Create endpoint for managing subscriptions
+1. Create endpoint for managing subscriptions <br>
-   1.1 New subscription require callback reference (WS channel URI) 1.2 RestartToken should be object's lat edit timestamp (more info in 5.1.4.3.1) 1.3 Creating a subscription -> creating a worker 1.4 What should trigger new notification in worker?
+   1.1 New subscription require callback reference (WS channel URI) <br>
+   1.2 RestartToken should be object's lat edit timestamp (more info in 5.1.4.3.1) <br>
+   1.3 Creating a subscription -> creating a worker <br>
+   1.4 What should trigger new notification in worker? <br>
-3. Create enpoint for managing channels
+3. Create enpoint for managing channels <br>
 [Optional] 3.
-Create endpoint for updating app's data
+Create endpoint for updating app's data <br>

 Bullet points from `Appendix I Notification delivery using WebSockets`: